jjinux/doc-code-verify/README.md

 To get usage, run: doc_code_merge.dart --help

-The syntax is line-oriented.
+In general, the syntax is line-oriented.
 I.e. each directive should be on its own line.
 However, putting other things on the line, such as comment markers, is generally okay.

+If you want to merge an example in the middle of a line and automatically trim whitespace around the example, use this syntax (notice the parenthesis around the MERGE):

+	This line shows how to merge a (MERGE(small_example)) inline.

 Example names can contain anything, except a closing parenthesis.
 They can even contain whitespace, but whitespace is significant!